Chorale No. 3 (1890)

 Franck was a keyboard player of extraordinary ability who had a short career as a touring piano virtuoso before moving to Paris and throwing himself into musical studies.
 In addition, he was an organist at several major churches during his career, and his skills on the organ accounted in great part for his compositional interest in that instrument; his organ compositions stand at the peak of the Romantic organ repertoire.
 Franck was a man of strong religious convictions throughout his life, which often motivated him to compose works based on biblical texts or on other church sources.
 For much of his life he was organist at the Paris churches of St.-Jean-St. François and then Ste.-Clothilde, and in 1872 he became a professor at the Paris Conservatoire.
 His pupils included Vincent d’Indy, Ernest Chausson, Louis Vierne, Charles Tournemire, Guillaume Lekeu and Henri Duparc.
 After acquiring the professorship Franck wrote several pieces that have entered the standard classical repertoire, including symphonic, chamber, and keyboard works.

 His music is often contrapuntally complex, using a harmonic language that is typically late Romantic, showing a great deal of influence from Franz Liszt and Richard Wagner.
 In his compositions, Franck showed a talent and a penchant for frequent, graceful modulations of key.
 Often these modulatory sequences, achieved through a pivot chord or through inflection of a melodic phrase, arrive at harmonically remote keys.
 Indeed, Franck’s students report that his most frequent admonition was to always “modulate, modulate.”
-Franck’s modulatory style and his idiomatic method of inflecting melodic phrases are among his
+Franck’s modulatory style and his idiomatic method of inflecting melodic phrases are among his most recognizable traits.

 The key to his music may be found in his personality.
 His friends record that he was “a man of utmost humility, simplicity, reverence and industry.”
 Louis Vierne, a pupil and later organist of Notre-Dame, wrote in his memoirs that Franck showed a “constant concern for the dignity of his art, for the nobility of his mission, and for the fervent sincerity of his sermon in sound… Joyous or melancholy, solemn or mystic, powerful or ethereal.
 Franck died in Paris on November 8, 1890.